silentport/dynamic-mock-express/README.md

 ```

 ### example
-If http request is `${host}/api/a/b/10`, dynamic-mock-express will return as follow:
+>If http request is `${host}/api/a/b/10`, dynamic -mock-express returns the following results based on the above configuration
 ```javascript
 {
    data: "mock_2",